bsandusky/go-ppt-slide-counter/readme.md

 # Slide counter

-Searches for PPT and PPTX files in given path, then displays how many slides are in each presentation either in CSV output or the console.
+Searches for PPT and PPTX files in given path, then displays how many slides and words are in each presentation as well as total.
+Output is either in CSV format or to the console.